Notes on the Geography of Mozambique: Ihla de Mozambique

 We've gone back toward the port and stopped at the church attached to the São Paulo Palace.

 We've climbed to the top of the spire.
 The view here is east, over the Misericórdia Church, rebuilt after the Dutch attack of 1607.

 While we're here, we can look southeasterly over the stone town, mostly of coral or limestone blocks.
 Over the centuries, the island's economy waxed and waned.
 A peak came with the Brazilian slave trade in the 18th century.
 Hoping to stimulate growth further, Lisbon's famous Marquês de Pombal in 1752 freed the island from Goa, which had ruled it for two centuries.
 A local administration was organized, and settlement rules were changed to allow all Christians to live on the island, regardless of nationality.
 Hard times came again with the abolition of slavery: the last ship for Brazil left in 1831.

 The Misericórdia ("Compassion") Church.

 Monument to a child dying of fever in 1866, 15 days short of her seventh birthday.

 Another fatality from 1866.
-Apparently his widow wanted him closer to her so moved his remains here.
+Apparently his widow wanted him close so moved his remains here.